 “I’ve been managing for seven or eight years now.
 When I was at Hamilton, we were down at the bottom end of the Championship which, for the squad we had, wasn’t good enough at the time.
 We did get promoted, though, and that was much more of a short-term vision and getting the outcome that we wanted.

 “Norwich was the same.
 I went there when they were tenth in the Championship, but they wanted promotion that season and we did manage to achieve that in the end – so again that was a short-term target that we did achieve.

 “That’s where Preston North End has been a little bit different for me.
-This has been two years in the making to get to where we are now, whereas previously I’ve only had a matter of months, or a season.”
+This has been two or three years in the making to get to where we are now, whereas previously I’ve only had a matter of months, or a season.”

 In many ways, modern-day football is a different game to the one played so beautifully by the likes of Preston-born Sir Tom Finney, who is often regarded as one of North End and England’s greatest-ever players.
 The lessons left behind by the Lilywhites’ former heroes though are still pertinent to this day.

 For Preston’s current manager, if the club is to be promoted this season, or indeed in the seasons to come, it will be the old-fashioned values instilled at the club all those years ago that will see them over the line.